-The Baby Bjorn potty chair is one of the most popular potty chair models because of it’s sturdy build and practical design.
+The Baby Bjorn potty chair is one of the most popular toilet training chair models because of it’s sturdy build and practical design.
 It has a removable pot which is very easy to clean and has a splash guard to prevent any spills.

 The high backrest with armrests allows your child to maintain a healthy position while on the potty.
-Another thing I personally love is the stability of the potty chair.
+Another thing I personally love is it’s stability.
 It doesn’t tip, even if your child leans on one side when sitting down or getting up.

 You can also let your little one decorate the backrest with stickers.